qihongl/mathCognition_PDP_RL/README.md

  <img src="https://github.com/QihongL/mathCognition_PDP_RL/blob/master/%5Bplots%5D/demo_git/performance.png" width="800">

  Even with additional teaching strategies, we needed 10,000 epochs to train the model (figure above).
-It turns out the training experience required can be reduced by implementing an experience replay buffer.
-When the model is augmented with the replay functionality, it only needs 500 epochs to match the previous performance (figure below).
-Specifically, the buffer store the most recent 500 transitions {s_t, a_t, r_t, s_t+1}.
-In each epoch, the model learns from a batch of transitions, sampled uniformly (with replacement) from the buffer.
+It turns out the training experience required can be reduced substantially with an experience replay buffer.

+ Specifically, the replay buffer store the most recent 500 transitions {s_t, a_t, r_t, s_t+1}.
+In each epoch, the model learns from a batch of transitions (with fixed batch size), sampled uniformly with replacement from the buffer.
 All models use the combination of intermediate reward and teacher demonstration.
+When the model is augmented with the replay buffer, it only needs 500 epochs to match the previous performance (figure below).
+However, too many replay (red curve) doesn't help and it can even be detrimental.

  <img src="https://github.com/QihongL/mathCognition_PDP_RL/blob/master/%5Bplots%5D/demo_git/replay/compareReplay500.jpg" width="700">